weixian-zhang/GCC-CWHD/README.md

 ## Tailor-Made Dashboards

- Tier 0 and 1 dashboards below are samples following a predefined structure.
- As each monitoring scenario is unique, Tier 0 and Tier 1 dashboards are built from scratch from custom requirements yet having a choice to adopt the predefined structure below.
+As each monitoring scenario is unique, Tailor-Made dashboards are built from scratch from custom requirements but have a choice to follow the hierarchical [Colored Tile](#the-colored-tile-concept) concept below.

 ### Tier 1 Dashboard